 - Graduates looking to complement their degree or diploma with marketing skills

 - Marketing professionals seeking career advancement by gaining expertise in a specific area and upgrading their skills in the age of analytics

 - Working professionals wanting to make a career change, seeking entry into the industry by learning the fundamentals of marketing

 Our instructors bring extensive education and marketing work experience into the classroom; they are either Ryerson University faculty or currently working in the industry.

 Industry and Careers

 Marketing is an ever-shifting field with plenty of exciting career opportunities.
-Our certificate is named Strategic Marketing for a good reason – you choose the courses you need to meet your career goals.
+Our certificate is named Strategic Marketing Management for a good reason – you choose the courses you need to meet your career goals.

 To give you a sense of the breadth of options, our career wheel demonstrates a sample of the marketing-related career areas that you may consider pursuing upon completion of the certificate.
 Remember, while there is plenty of diversity in how you might specialize your skill set, all marketing roles of the future will require some combination of creative ideas, engaging content development, data analysis, and flawless execution.